eogmau/Shelly-Power-Diverter/README.md

+# Attention
+The DEV branch is based on latest Esphome codebase with functionality not tested yet, code compiles correctly.

 # Shelly Power Diverter
 Power diverter of excess solar production using a Shelly 2.5(ESP8266) or Shelly Plus 2PM(ESP32) with changes to the GPIO PINs